Mavrovo National Park: Ecology

 Nearby stands the Saint Jovan Bigorski Monastery, which with its famous carved wooden iconostasis has retained colorful folklore traditions.

 This iconostasis is a sample of traditional woodcarving which can be found in North Macedonia along with the 19th-century iconostasis of the church of the Holi Saviour (Crkva Sveti Spas) in Skopje.
 In Galičnik, one of the largest villages in Mavrovo, folklore traditions are cherished as they had been centuries ago.
 As a result of its long geological history, the park abounds with relics from the tertiary and glacial epochs (even two plant species from the early tropical vegetation).

-The most interesting tertiary relics are the Macedonian pine and the Whitebark pine, rare endemic conifers of the Central Balkans.
+The most interesting tertiary relics are the Macedonian pine and the Bosnian pine, rare endemic conifers of the Central Balkans.
 This group includes the endemic Greek maple and the yew (extremely uncommon in the Mediterranean).
 One of the few natural habitats of the common chestnuts (an endemic Balkan tertiary relic) exists on the southern slopes of Mount Bistra.
 Large areas of the park are covered in forests of the Macedonian fir (a riddling hybrid fir species) which is to be found only in this part of the Balkans and is also a remnant of the late Tertiary age.

 Through the Forest Reserve Jasen, the park abounds with numerous glacial relic species from the Ice age, mostly in the form of awkward herbaceous plants scattered throughout the Alpine zone.
 Certainly one of the most dazzling forests is the community of Norway spruce hidden deep in an inaccessible canyon of the Western Šar mountains.
 This forest is far beyond the southernmost point of the range of Norway spruce, indicating that a long time ago it had invaded the Mediterranean regions.

 The diverse forest vegetation supports an abundance of wildlife.
 More than 140 species of birds (some of them very rare, like hawks, eagles and vultures) thrive in the forested areas of the park.
 With more than 45 species, the park is among the richest reserves of rare animals.
 There are bears, several types of deer, wild goats, otters, wolves, etc. Most importantly, the Mavrovo National Park is one of the three remaining habitats of the Balkan lynx.
 A permanent population of 18 specimens of this near-extinct sub-species lives predominantly in the western and central areas of the park.